 - Allow them to soak for 20–30 minutes

-- Turn on the heat on low, bringing the water to a gentle simmer
+- Bring the water to a gentle simmer on low heat

 - Simmer for 20 minutes (keep the pan lid on to reduce evaporation)